 Like doughnuts, cupcake nuggets are best served warm; like chicken nuggets, they should be eaten with dips.
 I chose a faux BBQ sauce (raspberry jam) for my vanilla cupcake nuggets.
 You could also use faux ranch (vanilla icing) or faux mustard (lemon curd).

-The question now is not whether to try cupcake nuggets, but which cupcake flavor will you choose.
+The question now is not whether to try cupcake nuggets, but rather which cupcake flavor will you choose.

 How to Make Cupcake Nuggets